decyphertek-io/decyphertek/docs/technotes/AWS-Marketplace.md

 * Crowdsec recently updated their repo and when updating Debian 11 based systems , it produces a crowdsec error.
 The way to fix this is to run the following:
 $ curl -s https://packagecloud.io/install/repositories/crowdsec/crowdsec/script.deb.sh | sudo bash
 $ sudo apt update
-* I will be updating the base Debian 11 image, it may have an impact on past customers.

 https://decyphertek.readthedocs.io/en/latest/#Crowdsec/